A New Approach to Hiring for Your Law Firm

 A great hiring experience sets the stage for a great onboarding and team experience.
 We’ll tackle that below.

 Diversity and inclusion matter.
-Strong diversity and inclusion practices in business improve employee engagement and open the door to various perspectives that increase creativity and innovation.
+Strong diversity and inclusion practices in business improve employee engagement.
+They open the door to various perspectives that increase creativity and innovation.
 Plus, 65% of employees feel that the respectful treatment of all employees is an important factor in their job satisfaction.
 Additionally, inclusive companies enjoy 2.3 times higher cash flow.

-Even with their benefits, diversity and inclusion within the legal industry are rare.
+Even with their benefits, diversity and inclusion in law firms aren’t the norm.
 To help fix this problem, small law firms must take it upon themselves to prioritize hiring diverse teams.

 Here are some tips to help you get started: